oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Suitability
-This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transfer mechanism for OpenC2 messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
+This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transfer mechanism for OpenC2 Messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
 As described in [[RFC3205](#rfc3205)], HTTP has become a common "substrate" for information transfer for other application-level protocols.
-The broad availability of HTTP makes it a useful option for OpenC2 message transport in support of prototyping, interoperability testing, and for operational use in environments where appropriate security protections can be provided.
+The broad availability of HTTP makes it a useful option for OpenC2 Message transport in support of prototyping, interoperability testing, and for operational use in environments where appropriate security protections can be provided.
 Similarly, TLS is a mature and widely-used protocol for securing information transfers in TCP/IP network environments.
-This specification provides guidance to the OpenC2 implementation community when utilizing HTTPS for OpenC2 message transport.
+This specification provides guidance to the OpenC2 implementation community when utilizing HTTPS for OpenC2 Message transport.
 It includes guidance for selection of TLS versions and options suitable for use with OpenC2.

 This OpenC2 over HTTPS transfer specification is suitable for operational environments where: